cometbft/cometbft/test/grafana/README.md

 You can also [create a data source via the web interface](https://grafana.com/docs/grafana/latest/administration/data-source-management/).

-## Import the predefined dashboard
+## Import predefined dashboard

-The predefined dashboard is in `data/dashboards/comet_template.json`.
+A predefined dashboard is located in `data/dashboards/comet_template.json`.

 To import it, run: